 Speech Day at Friends’ School Lisburn

-Speech Day was held at Friends’ School on Friday 7 September, when certificates and progress files were handed out to those who had completed AS and A-level examinations in 2018.
+Speech Day was held at Friends’ School on Friday 7 September.
+Certificates and progress files were handed out to those who had completed AS and A-level examinations in 2018.

-The Guest of Honour at The Friends’ School Lisburn’s speech day was Neil Gibson, media commentator and Chief Economist for all Ireland at Ernst and Young.
+The Guest of Honour at The Friends’ School Lisburn’s speech day was Neil Gibson.
+Neil is media commentator and Chief Economist for all Ireland at Ernst and Young.
 He was head of the Northern Ireland Centre for Economic Policy at Ulster University.
 Neil has also supported Oxford Economics.

-The Chairman of the Board of Governors, Philip McDonagh opened proceedings by congratulating pupils on their achievements and thanking the staff of the school for their work.
+The Chairman of the Board of Governors, Philip McDonagh opened proceedings.
+Philip began by congratulating pupils on their achievements.
+He also thanked the staff of the school for their work.
 This day is a celebration for their hard work over the past year.
-He said that the recognition the school had received in being named the Sunday Times Northern Ireland Secondary School of Year.
+The school claimed the Sunday Times’ Northern Ireland Secondary School of Year.
 Philip knows this is more than just a reflection of their excellent results.
 It’s a recognition of everything that had gone on in the school that year.

 “In all this we are determined to protect the tremendous work that goes on in our classrooms, to keep investing in the School to ensure that it is a safe and happy environment for everyone and of course to maintain the caring Quaker ethos on which the School is founded.
 We want to continue to make school better in spite of the circumstances.
 In six years’ time, in 2024, it will be the 250th anniversary of the School which opened in 1774, and we are determined to celebrate this anniversary in an appropriate way.”